What Is Account-Based Marketing? Intro and Examples for 2023

 Host exclusive workshops or training sessions tailored to the needs of individual target accounts.
 Provide hands-on guidance and solutions to their specific challenges, demonstrating your expertise and building stronger relationships.

 Let’s say you’ve identified a potential client at a software company.
-To make a connection with key decision-makers, you can put together an interactive workshop focused on their specific needs while showing how your product can provide a solution.
+To connect with key decision-makers, you can create an interactive workshop focused on their specific needs while showing how your product can provide a solution.
 You can foster a deeper connection between your team and their company and offer a better understanding of how your product could meet their needs.

 Use LinkedIn’s account targeting feature